Aishworya Educational Foundation is run by 5 senior members:

 Rose Bernstein (Rekha) – UK Treasurer & Donations Coordinator

-Marina first volunteered with Aishworya in 2007 and now supports us by managing administration and donations that come through the UK or online through PayPal.
-Rekha is Marina’s Nepali name.
+Rose first volunteered with Aishworya in 2007 and now supports us by managing administration and donations that come through the UK or PayPal.
+‘Rekha’ is Rose’s Nepali name.

-“I have amazing memories of my time in Nepal, particularly of reading with the children and taking them out on trips to the cinema and the park.
-Having been there myself also means I can be completely committed to Aishworya because I know first-hand just how fantastic it is, and how well the children are looked after by Aama, Pramila, and the rest of the staff, friends and volunteers in Kathmandu.”
+“I have amazing memories of my time in Nepal.
+Having been there myself means I can be completely committed to Aishworya because I know first-hand just how fantastic it is, and how well the children are looked after.”

-Kimberley first volunteered at Aishworya for a month in June 2009 and now supports us by managing email, website and newsletter communications.
-Kalpana is Kimberley’s Nepali name.
+Kimberley first volunteered at Aishworya in 2009 and now supports us with our website and newsletter communications.
+‘Kalpana’ is Kimberley’s Nepali name.

-“My time at Aishworya left a long-lasting impression on me.
-Aama, Pramila and the staff do such a wonderful job; the children receive so much love and the home is a well-run, warm, and wonderful place to be.
-I found helping the children with their homework most rewarding – they’re so eager to learn.
-I hope to be able to visit again soon.
-In the meantime, I’m glad that I can still support through donation and helping with communications.”
+“My time volunteering at Aishworya left a long-lasting impression on me.
+The children receive so much love and Aishworya is a warm, and wonderful place to be.
+I’m so glad I can still support from afar.”